Kristan Hawkins: Current events

-In October 2022, Hawkins took legal action after two Yale students, posing as anti-abortion activists, interviewed her and presented an award as part of a satirical video.
+In October 2022, Hawkins took legal action after two Yale students, posing as pro-life activists, interviewed her and presented an award as part of a satirical video.
 The students created a satirical video about conservatism at Yale, which led Hawkins's legal team to issue a cease-and-desist order.

 The "Make Abortion Illegal Again Tour" brought her to the University of Cincinnati, where she spoke at Tangeman University Center (TUC) on October 4, 2022.
 UC students arranged the event, and UC Young Democratic Socialists of America (UC YDSA) organized a counter-protest outside while Hawkins spoke.
 Hawkins stated during the event that she believes "we no longer live in a country where abortion is an uncontested norm."

 Hawkins and co-host Isabel Brown, a conservative commentator with Turning Point USA, were invited to speak at Virginia Commonwealth University (VCU) by Students for Life VCU.
 At the speaking venue, Hawkins and Brown were shouted at by protestors during their speech.
 Police requested Hawkins to leave the room following protests.
 She and other attendees were moved to a secure location, where they continued their discussion.

 Hawkins held an event, "Lies Pro Choicers Believe," at the University of New Hampshire with Isabel Brown on April 18, 2023, in the Memorial Union Building.
 The event coincided with a 'Choice & Cupcakes' event held in the same building.
 It was postponed following concerns about balancing university policies on student events.

 In an interview by the host of NPR's “All Things Considered,” Ari Shapiro, Hawkins stated criticism over abortion rights.
 Hawkins argued issues over doctors giving abortions when the mother's life is at stake.
 She states the only time it is acceptable is an ectopic pregnancy.
 In that case, she states that it is acceptable to abort the pregnancy since it would not survive outside of the mother.
 When asked about children in poverty and Republican actions, Hawkins focused on medical exceptions for abortion, such as ectopic pregnancies.